Iconic Landmarks & Monuments in the South of France

 Statues and Monuments in South of France

-Like in Paris, we also passed a couple of statues and monuments in south France.
-Sadly, we were not able to stop by all of them.
-So we suggest going on a walking tour with a guide to get a deep dive into the people and monuments’ stories.
+But when you can stop, we strongly suggest going on a walking tour with a guide, if it’s available, to get a deep dive into the people and monuments’ stories.

 While some monuments are only available for a visit, others are still used for exhibitions, concerts, etc., until today.
 Here are some of the most popular and favorite monuments we recommend visiting on your trip to the South of France.